MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/vsnprintf-s-vsnprintf-s-vsnprintf-s-l-vsnwprintf-s-vsnwprintf-s-l.md

 In C++, using these functions is simplified by template overloads; the overloads can infer buffer length automatically (eliminating the need to specify a size argument) and they can automatically replace older, non-secure functions with their newer, secure counterparts.
 For more information, see [Secure Template Overloads](../../c-runtime-library/secure-template-overloads.md).

 > [!Tip]
 > If you get an undefined external `_vsnprintf_s` error and are using the Universal C Runtime, add `legacy_stdio_definitions.lib` to the set of libraries to link with.
 The Universal C Runtime doesn't export this function directly and is instead defined inline in `<stdio.h>`.
-For more information, see [Overview of potential upgrade issues](/cpp/porting/overview-of-potential-upgrade-issues-visual-cpp.md#libraries).
+For more information, see [Overview of potential upgrade issues](/cpp/porting/overview-of-potential-upgrade-issues-visual-cpp.md#libraries) and [Visual Studio 2015 Conformance Changes](/cpp/porting/visual-cpp-change-history-2003-2015.md#stdio_and_conio).

 ### Generic-Text Routine Mappings